-\odot Function, continuous at a point.
-Function, discontinuous at a point.
-Criterion for continuity in terms of neighborhoods (Theorem 5.1.2).
-Sequential criterion for continuity.
-Sequential criterion for discontinuity. \odot Function, continuous on a subset of \mathbb{R} . \triangleright Function, discontinuous everywhere (for example, Dirichlet's function). \triangleright Function, continuous at irrational numbers and discontinuous at rational numbers (for example, Thomae's function).
-Arithmetic properties of continuous functions (Theorem $5.2.1$). \triangleright Functions f, g discontinuous at 0 such that $f + g$ is continuous at 0.
-Composition of continuous functions (at a point and on a set).
-Boundedness Theorem. \triangleright Bounded but discontinuous (at least at one point) function. \triangleright Function continuous but unbounded on an open interval. • Absolute (= global) maximum of a function on a set, point of absolute maximum.
-Absolute minimum of a function on a set, point of absolute minimum.
-Maximum-Minimum Theorem. \triangleright Function f continuous on an open interval such that that f does not have maximum or minimum value.
-Location of roots theorem, Bolzano's intermediate value theorem.
-Preservation of closed intervals.
-Preservation of intervals. \odot Function, uniformly continuous on a subset of \mathbb{R} .
-Nonuniform continuity criterion.
-Uniform continuity theorem. \triangleright Function, continuous but not uniformly continuous on an open interval. \odot Increasing, strictly increasing, decreasing, strictly decreasing, monotone functions. $$ \odot Jump of a monotone function.
-Continuity criterion of monotone functions (Theorem 5.6.3).
-Continuous inverse theorem.
-Differentiation. \odot Derivative of a function at a point.
-Function, differentiable at a point.
-(Three definitions.)
-Continuity of a differentiable function. \triangleright Function, continuous but not differentiable at $x = 0$.
+- $\odot\,$ Function, continuous at a point.
+Function, discontinuous at a point. - \Box Criterion for continuity in terms of neighborhoods (Theorem 5.1.2). - \Box Sequential criterion for continuity. - \Box Sequential criterion for discontinuity. - \odot Function, continuous on a subset of \mathbb{R} . - ▷ Function, discontinuous everywhere (for example, Dirichlet's function). - ▷ Function, continuous at irrational numbers and discontinuous at rational numbers (for example, Thomae's function). - \Box Arithmetic properties of continuous functions (Theorem 5.2.1). - \triangleright Functions f, g discontinuous at 0 such that f + g is continuous at 0. - \Box Composition of continuous functions (at a point and on a set). - \Box Boundedness Theorem. - \triangleright Bounded but discontinuous (at least at one point) function. - \triangleright Function continuous but unbounded on an open interval. - ⊙ Absolute (= global) maximum of a function on a set, point of absolute maximum.
+Absolute minimum of a function on a set, point of absolute minimum. - \Box Maximum-Minimum Theorem. - \triangleright Function f continuous and bounded on an open interval such that that f has neither maximum nor minimum value. - $\hfill\square$ Location of roots theorem, Bolzano's intermediate value theorem. - \Box Preservation of closed intervals.
+Preservation of intervals. - \odot Increasing, strictly increasing, decreasing, strictly decreasing, monotone functions. - $\odot\,$ Jump of a monotone function. - \Box Continuity criterion of monotone functions (Theorem 5.6.3). - \Box Continuous inverse theorem.
+Continuity of nth root function. - \Box Definition and basic properties of the rational power function $x^r, r \in \mathbb{Q}$. - \odot Function, uniformly continuous on a subset of \mathbb{R} . - \Box Uniform continuity theorem.